 Module 1 – demand shifts

-The demand side at the heart of an increasingly decentralized energy system
+The demand side at the heart of an increasingly decentralised energy system

 In the first module you’ll be introduced to the demand-centric perspective on the coming stage of energy transition.
 In a spirit of cross-fertilisation between economic, social, psychological and engineering analysis we’ll put a rigorous, interdisciplinary framework in place.